-Taichung may not be as vibrant as capital city Taipei, but while visiting design hotspots and other inner Taichung attractions over just 24 hours, I sensed an undercurrent of sophistication that I’m sure fellow creatives will appreciate.
+Taichung may not be as vibrant as capital city Taipei, but while visiting design hotspots and other Taichung attractions across two days, I sensed an undercurrent of sophistication that I’m sure fellow creatives will appreciate.
 Here are some hip places to visit in Taichung, plus things to do in Taichung if you’d like to explore its art and design scene.

 From the outside, the National Taichung Theater (臺中國家歌劇院) appears to be a simple concrete-and-glass building.
 Mr Li, my guide for the NTT guided tour, quickly fixed that first impression by declaring: “The National Taichung Theater has been labeled one of the most challenging structures to be built in our time.”
 It certainly doesn’t look like something that took 11 years to build – until you step inside.

 There isn’t a single column in the building.
 The vase-shaped outlines seen on the facade actually reveal a cross-section of impossibly fluid structural walls, and they all merge into a massive gyroid block.
 As a minimalist I fell for the clean, organic forms of the theater, while a fellow visitor simply fell (okay, he stepped) into an ankle-deep pool of water around the lift lobby.
 Who expects pools and streams inside a building?
 Toyo Ito, apparently.

 Pritzker laureate Toyo Ito came up with NTT’s design in 2005, but the building was only partially opened in 2014 and officially opened in 2016.
 The drama behind its construction seems apt, considering it is the city theater: after Ito won the competition to design this building, the project underwent five rounds of bidding – and no one wanted to take it on.